 If you are part or a private university then you will pay a much higher tuition fee that is set by the establishment, depending on your programme of choice and level of study.

 EU nationals are also eligible for a tuition fee student loan from the Dutch government.
-There are limited options for student support financially unless you work 56 hours a month in registered job, in which case you can apply for support towards living costs.
+There are limited options for student support financially unless you work 56 hours a month in a registered job, in which case you can apply for support towards living costs.
 This may also be applicable if you have a parent that works 56 hours a month, are married or have a partner from the EU who works 56 hours per month.